ZationServer/zation-service-nodemailer/README.md

 });
 ```
 In this example code, each worker of the zation server will create the defined transporter in the start process.
-After the launch, the transporters can be accessed by using a Bag or RequestBag.
+After the launch, the transporter can be accessed by using a Bag or RequestBag.
 If something goes wrong by creating the transporter, the server won't start or notify you with a log it depends on your configuration of the server.

 ### Access